kevin-hanselman/dud/hugo/content/docs/cli/dud_fetch.md

 ---
 ## dud fetch

-Fetch committed artifacts to the default remote cache
+Fetch committed artifacts from the remote cache

 ### Synopsis